tantararin/homegear/homegear4homeassistant/README.md

 # WebGui
-The Admin GUI is available via "http://your-hass:2001/admin"
+The Admin GUI is available via http://your-hass:2001/admin

 # Restricions
 You can't use the CLI Configuration.
-You can add devices via ADMIN-UI (tested with MAX!)
+You can add devices via ADMIN-UI (tested with MAX! and 4uControl)

 # Examples